mcfarljm/fortwrap/docs/manual.md

 named constant from an `INTEGER, PARAMETER` declaration that FortWrap has already parsed.

 Strings that are `INTENT(IN)` are wrapped as `const char*`: this allows for string literals to be passed directly from the C code (see the examples in the `tests` directory).
-Strings that are `INTENT(OUT)` are wrapped as C++ `std::string`.
-In all cases, the wrapper code declares a statically allocated temporary character array, which is passed to Fortran.
+Strings that are `INTENT(OUT)` are wrapped as C++ `std::string` by default, but this is configurable.
+In most cases, the wrapper code declares a temporary character array, which is passed to Fortran.
 Conversion between the C null terminator and Fortran's trailing whitespace, as well as passing the hidden string length argument, are all handled automatically.

 Note that when wrapping a character argument that has assumed length and is `INTENT(OUT)`, FortWrap will determine the